TULiberalArts/Academic-Advising/pages/home.md

 The Center for Academic Advising and Professional Development counsels students on issues relating to both classroom and career.
 We can help you navigate your curriculum, choose a major, explore career opportunities and determine your post-graduation plans.

 ## Make an Appointment
-If you are a **new student for fall 2020** please refer to your next steps channel in TUPortal and visit the [New Student Orientation website](https://orientation.temple.edu/freshmen-orientation).
+If you are a new student for spring 2021 please refer to your next steps channel in TUPortal and visit the [New Student Orientation website](https://orientation.temple.edu/freshmen-orientation).
 Should you have questions please email [orientation@temple.edu](mailto:orientation@temple.edu).

 For our **current Main campus students**, we will no longer host in-person appointments.
 We will conduct all appointments via [**Zoom**](https://its.temple.edu/zoom).
 To schedule an academic advising appointment, see below for details: